snhirsch/mustang-midi-bridge/README.md

 MIDI messages to the proprietary USB protocol used by Fender Mustang amplifiers.

+# NEW: Fixes for Raspian Stretch distribution!

+Thanks to some valued troubleshooting from the user community, I have committed a few fixes to mitigate problems on the newer "Stretch" distribution.
+All but one are in the code base and should be backwards compatible with "Jessie", but one requires editing of a system file.
+Details can be found in the installation Wiki.

 # Introduction

 Mustang bridge implements about 99% of the published MIDI spec for the